soluty/ShipFullStack/README.md

 # ShipFullStack

-A modern TypeScript stack that combines React, TanStack Start, Hono, ORPC, and more.
+A modern TypeScript stack that combines React, TanStack Start, Hono, ORPC,  Expo and more.

 ## Features